 Other than hiking the Harding Icefield trail and visiting Exit Glacier, take a boat trip is the best way to access Kenai Fjords National Park.
 On our 6 hour day tour, we saw an active glacier as well as a lot of wildlife including orca whales, humpback whales, puffins, sea lions, seagulls and sea otters.
 No wildlife sightings are guaranteed but the tour companies–through knowing the areas well, using binoculars and communicating with other ships in the park–make their best effort to find as many sightings as possible.
 There are several different companies you can use for a tour but Major Marine tours has some of the best online reviews and is the only one with a National Park Ranger aboard.

 Tip: We recommend doing a full day tour that goes further out into the national park, past the protected Resurrection Bay waters.
 You get to go to an active glacier and are more likely to see wildlife on these longer tours.
 However, if you easily get motion sick, like Natalie, you may consider doing a half day tour that stays within the protected waters.
 Natalie did feel queasy at times on the full day tour, but she felt the motion sickness was worth the extra wildlife and glacier views.
+See How to Prevent Motion Sickness While Traveling and Flying.

 Hike to Vagt Lake

 This trail was so serene and felt untouched by human activity.
 The trail takes you through a beautiful forest before bringing you to the secluded Vagt lake.
-While hiking on this trail, we saw no other people but certainly thought we were going to see a bear with how much bear scat we saw along the trail and the heavy foliage around the trail.
+While hiking on this trail, we saw no other people but certainly thought we were going to see a bear with how much bear scat we saw along the trail and the heavy foliage around it.
 Make sure you are very “bear aware” here.
 (See What you can Learn from Being Charged by a Bear post.)
 This out and back hike is about 3.2 miles and there is an option to loop around the lake that totals a little over 4 miles.

-Tip: This trail was exceedingly hard to find.
+Tip: This Vagt Lake trail was exceedingly hard to find.
 It is not marked on google maps, not in the All Trails App and there are no signs on the Seward Highway to indicate where to exit to get to it.
-If you google Vagt Lake, the trailhead slightly south of the lake and just off the Seward hiking, south of Lower Trail Lake.
+If you google Vagt Lake, the trailhead slightly south of the lake and just off the Seward highway, south of Lower Trail Lake.
 It may take a bit of searching to find the trailhead but we think it is worth it.

 What/Where to Eat in Seward